 The security operations center involves integration of different security technology and controls at a central location.
 Hence every organization must verify the service provider's integration capabilities, as well as the middleware which he plans to use.

 Once the selection process is over, the managed service provider generally conducts a risk analysis of the enterprise's architecture.
 Based on the risk profile, the provider may suggest additional security controls.
 Organizations should take a phase-wise approach when it comes to covering different aspects of their security architecture under the security operations center.
-They can first start with perimeter devices, followed by servers and desktops.
+They can start with perimeter devices, followed by servers and desktops.
 Apart from log management and analysis, the security operations center also provides capabilities such as threat (internal and external) and vulnerability assessment, penetration testing, phishing alert management, and patch updates.

 (With inputs from Dr. Onkar Nath, the chief of information security for Central Bank of India.
 Dr. Nath is currently setting up a security operations center for Central bank of India.)